azaky/libevent-http-server/README.md

 # libevent-http-server
-A simple http server using libevent
+A simple http server using libevent.
+More info about libevent, visit [http://libevent.org/](http://libevent.org/)

 ## How to run
 Compilation:

 	gcc -o server server.c -levent

 Running:

 	./server [port, defaults to 8080]

 ## Storing files